 Lafayette’s first decade after its 1889 incorporation was fairly uneventful, at least according to town board meeting minutes.
 The board concentrated on acquiring a reliable water supply for the town, first sinking an artesian well in the northeast corner of town, then securing water rights from the Davidson Ditch Company, founded in 1872.
 Two reservoirs were built to retain the ditch water and were located at the intersection of today’s Baseline Road and U.S. 287.
 One lake acted as a settling lake and (cleaner) water was directed into that second lake.
 Water from that lake flowed through a primitive filter connected to wood pipes and was used primarily for irrigation and to charge Old Town fire hydrants rather than for drinking.

 The Jan.
-25, 1900, fire that destroyed 13 commercial buildings and two homes along two sides of the 400 block of E. Simpson Street didn’t garner much mention in Lafayette Town Board minutes.
+24, 1900, fire that destroyed 13 commercial buildings and two homes along two sides of the 300 and 400 block of E. Simpson Street didn’t garner much mention in Lafayette Town Board minutes.
 Town board members were more concerned about a repayment demand from the Louisville Hook & Ladder Company, who helped battle the Simpson Street fire.
 The Louisville crew wanted $100 for a hose burned in the fire, but eventually accepted a $60 settlement.

 “Two of the main business blocks of Lafayette were destroyed by fire yesterday morning.